GoldenEye: Source

 GoldenEye: Source is an unlicensed total conversion mod developed using Valve's Source engine.
-GoldenEye: Source is a multiplayer remake of the 1997 Nintendo 64 video game GoldenEye 007, itself based on the James Bond film GoldenEye.
+It is a multiplayer remake of the 1997 Nintendo 64 video game GoldenEye 007, itself based on the James Bond film GoldenEye.
 The mod's development began in 2005, and remains in active development as of 2024.

 Gameplay

 GoldenEye: Source is an online multiplayer arena first-person shooter that aims to provide a faithful and also expanded re-creation of GoldenEye 007s multiplayer including additional game modes, re-creations of single-player levels that were not originally accessible in GoldenEye 007s multiplayer modes, and weapons which were only accessible using cheats.

 Classic GoldenEye multiplayer maps like Complex, Library, and Facility are joined by modernized single-player levels such as Silo, Aztec, Dam, Runway, Depot, Cradle, and Control, with the level design of each tweaked substantially for multiplayer while staying as true as possible to the single-player missions that inspired them.
 Several maps – including Archives, Complex, Basement, Facility, Temple, and Bunker – have been made in both their "classic" original and reimagined form, while other maps from the original game only exist in their reimagined form in GoldenEye: Source, including Egyptian, Caverns, and Caves.
 The game also features special maps like Casino – based on the 2006 Bond film Casino Royale – and Facility Backzone, which itself is a reimagined version of the second half of the original Nintendo 64 mission's layout.

 Matches take place on individual levels which are divided into several rounds, each round lasts a number of minutes and typically whichever player or team with the highest score at the end of the round will win that round.
 However the player or team with the most cumulative score at the end of the match will ultimately win once the map time expires.

 Each player has a radar display on their screen which shows in real-time the relative position of other players in the match.
 In game modes which have objectives or special pick-ups such as the Golden Gun players are identified on the radar with a corresponding color.
 The radar is also typically off for certain gamemodes where it presents a competitive disadvantages, such as in License to Kill mode.

 Server administrators also have the option to turn on or off classic features like paintball mode, or disable jumping, which was not part of the original game.